-Sync by content with hard link support, fast fdupes, and much more.
+Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

-File ownership and permissions are ignored.
 Files which cannot be read are skipped.
+File ownership and permissions are otherwise ignored.

 Install the latest version from the PyPI repository with

-pip install -U lnsync or clone the repo with
+pip install --user -U lnsync or else clone the repo with

 python setup.py install.